lsst/daf_butler/doc/lsst.daf.butler/datastores.rst

 File-Based Datastores
 =====================

-The file-based datastores (for example `~lsst.daf.butler.datastores.posixDatastore.PosixDatastore` and `~lsst.daf.butler.datastores.s3Datastore.S3Datastore`) share configuration since they use formatters to serialize datasets to file artifacts using file name template schemes and also support composite disassembly.
+The file-based datastores (for example `~datastores.posixDatastore.PosixDatastore` and `~datastores.s3Datastore.S3Datastore`) share configuration since they use formatters to serialize datasets to file artifacts using file name template schemes and also support composite disassembly.

 The supported configurations are: